zied-snoussi/zied-snoussi/README.md

   </a>
 </div>
 <p align="center">As a self-taught developer, I hold a diploma in Computer Science and Multimedia from the Higher Institute of Computer Science and Multimedia based in Sfax, Tunisia.
 With my expertise in full-stack development utilizing various technology stacks, I am experienced in managing cloud servers and implementing efficient and scalable web scrapers.
 My passion for programming drives me to consistently write clean, maintainable, and high-quality code, particularly in JavaScript.</p>
-<p align="center">I'm also a full-stack Developer at As Solutions R&D, as well as a student in Software Engineering at Esprit 🚀.</p>
+<p align="center">I'm also a full-stack Developer at Bysur, as well as a student in Software Engineering at Esprit 🚀.</p>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 <!-- Statistics Section -->